 Don't reach for that cigarette.
 Don't go to that store you've always gone to in order to get your "fix."
 Don't bum one from that friend.
 Don't smoke the one you just found in your coat pocket that's you'd forgotten about.
 Don't pull out that "saved" pack just for occasions like this.
 Just don't.
+Take a step back.
+BREATHE!
 Think very carefully first.
 Stop it all in tracks right now.
 It's your choice.
 YOU have the power to stop it.
 Just make the choice you've already chosen by coming to this site.
 You here because you want to be free from this addition.
 Keep choosing that.
-And ask yourself - "Do really want another day one?"
+And ask yourself - "Do I really want another day one?"

 Below are some useful links and dialogues:

 The smoking stress-cycle

 Does nicotine calm you?

 Smoking, stress and taking a break

 (NOTE: EX HAS CHANGED PLATFORMS TWICE SINCE I'VE BEEN A MEMBER.
 MOST OF THE DIALOGUE WAS LOST IN THE FIRST MIGRATION.
 WHAT YOU SEE BELOW IS THE ORIGINAL DIALOGUE WHEN RELAPSE TRAPS WAS A SEPARATE GROUP.)